Machine Asset Management: What it is and How to Optimize Equipment Lifecycles

 Operations teams set production schedules and uptime targets.

 Form a steering committee with representatives from each group.
-Meet regularly to review asset performance, prioritize improvement projects and resolve data integrations.
+Meet regularly to review asset performance, prioritize improvement projects, and resolve data integration issues.

-This governance structure keeps everyone accountable and aligns machine-health goals with business objectives.
+This governance structure keeps everyone accountable and aligns machine asset management goals with business objectives, operational efficiency, and broader manufacturing asset management priorities.

 3. Invest in Training and Change Management